bit-burger/points/README.md

 is inspired by Black Mirror's Nosedive and Community's Meow Meow Beanz.

-The application is intended as a flutter example for state management, with bloc and for using supabase in flutter and not a serious application.
+The application is intended as a flutter example for state management, with bloc and for using supabase in flutter and is not meant to be a serious application.

 ### The points system
 You can give points to only your friends and